 It is crucial you get the babies on the same schedule.
 Always feed them and put them down for naps at the same time.
 If you are breastfeeding, work with a lactation consultant after you deliver to help you tandem feed.
 Even if you have days where you fall off the same feeding schedule, work to get them back on.
 So if one baby wakes to eat, wake their twin to eat, too.
 Having them on the same schedule will be a lifesaver a few months later.
 It will make your day-to-day so much easier and allow some YOU time when they nap.

 Taking care of a newborn is challenging.
 Taking care of newborn twins makes you a super mama!
 If you have the opportunity, ask for and get help.
 Whether a nanny, a night nurse, a postpartum doula, a friend, or a family member, an extra set of hands is a positive when caring for twins.
 Join support groups for multiples.
 There are so many great ones on Facebook and throughout your local area.
 Reaching out to other parents of multiples going through the same thing as you is so beneficial and often a great comfort.
 And take a pre-natal expecting multiples class.
 They are always a great way to meet other parents expecting twins and learn some of the essentials of preparing for life with twins.

 Helpful resources include:

 6. Believe in Yourself

 And don’t compare yourself to parents of singletons.
 Their parenting experience is in no way similar to having twins.
-They may be able to have a more flexible schedule or you may see Instagram images of them out to lunch with their baby, something that you haven’t been able to do yet.
-But what you will have are images of your babies holding hands, engaging in twin talk, both snuggling up against you and at some point playing together giving you a lot more free time than your friends with one baby.
+They may be able to have a more flexible schedule, or you may see Instagram images of them out to lunch with their baby, something that you haven’t been able to do yet.
+But you will have images of your babies holding hands, engaging in twin talk, snuggling up against you, and playing together, giving you much more free time than your friends with one baby.
 Parents feel pressure from so many outside forces; don’t add to that by putting pressure on yourself.
 Enjoy this special experience of being a parent to twins because it truly is magical.